wootfish/eli.sohl.com/drafts/obsidian.md

 ## Aligning Shapes

-Helper functions are provided for to help with aligning shapes.
+Some utility functions are provided to help with aligning shapes.
 Each of these functions generates a single, possibly complex constraint.
 For instance:

 ```python